€ 20,00

 The proto Alexandrian lunar cycle and Anatolius’ lunar cycle were constructed in the third quarter of the third century, the archetypal Alexandrian lunar cycle was constructed already half a century later, shortly before the first council of Nicaea in AD 325, turning point in the history of Christianity.
 And so it must have been not so much because of different moments of construction as because of different sets of computistical principles according to which they were constructed that the latter lunar cycle differs so much from both the former ones.
 After having reconstructed them, we establish that:

-1) there exists a 2 day gap (in fact a systematic difference of on average just over 2 days) between Anatolius’ lunar cycle and the archetypal Alexandrian lunar cycle, the cause of which must be sought exclusively in the transition in Alexandria and beyond from the more Jewish Christian world of the third century to the more Gentile Christian world of the fourth (as a result of which Alexandrian computists went to use the much more familiar Egyptian lunar calendar instead of the Alexandrian version of the Jewish lunar calendar);
+1) there exists a 2 day gap (in fact a systematic difference of on average just over 2 days) between Anatolius’ lunar cycle and the archetypal Alexandrian lunar cycle, the cause of which must be sought exclusively in the transition in Alexandria and beyond from the more Jewish Christian world of the third century to the more Gentile Christian world of the fourth (as a result of which Alexandrian computists went to use the more familiar Egyptian lunar calendar instead of the Alexandrian version of the Jewish lunar calendar);

 2) both the proto Alexandrian lunar cycle and Anatolius’ lunar cycle have de facto limit dates 23 March and 20 April, both sequences of Paschal dates generated by them have, according to the old Alexandrian Paschal rule, de facto limit dates 23 March and 26 April;